-DS Burge & Co, chartered public accountants serving Surrey and East Molesey with full accountancy services, has kept its clients and many others current with issues ranging from eligibility to applying to terms of compliance.
+At DS Burge & Co chartered accountants, we’ve detailed below the main elements of the JSS, including eligibility.
 The introduction of the JSS now presents new opportunities for businesses to continue to support their employees—crucial for reopening or for returning to full operation when the situation makes that possible.

 Let us look at the essential outline of JSS regulations and some complications that employers will face in getting all that is coming to them.
 Information about the “old system”, the Coronavirus Job Retention Scheme, can be found here.

 The government announcement begins:

 “To support individuals and businesses to deal with the challenges created by the coronavirus (COVID-19) during this winter (2020 to 2021), the government is providing additional support to help employers retain their employees through the Job Support Scheme (JSS).
 The Chancellor of the Exchequer first announced this on 24 September 2020.